MaddalenaGhiotti/ReinforcementLearningProject/README.md

   - `main_AdversarialTraining.ipynb` – main notebook containing demos and graphs

 - `requirements.txt` – dependency list
+- `Paper.txt` – scientific paper related to the project

 # USAGE
 In this section, you’ll find where to find demos and how to run them.